 How we began

-The 27th October 1982 was the official launch of the Neighbourhood Watch (NHW) ‘pilot’ program in Bunbury.
+Sunday, 27th October 1982 was the official launch of the Neighbourhood Watch (NHW) ‘pilot’ program in Bunbury.
 With community enthusiasm and Local Government support the program spread throughout the State.

-The traditional structure for Neighbourhood Watch involved a team of community volunteers and police representatives working together to build a Neighbourhood Watch network in their suburb.
+The original traditional structure of Neighbourhood Watch involved a team of community volunteers and police representatives working together to build a Neighbourhood Watch network in their suburb.
 The focus of the network was to work together to prevent crime and protect the safety, security and quality of life for everyone in the community.

 WA Police Force personnel and NHW volunteers delivered a series of structured activities and programs to reduce home burglaries such as shopping centre information stalls, door knocks, newsletter development and distribution, and regular meetings.